George Selgin: Research

-Since he joined the Cato Institute, Selgin has become a leading critic of some of the Federal Reserve's post-crisis policies, including its decision to permanently switch to an ample reserves or "floor" operating system, and its decision to build a "real time" retail payments network to compete with one established by commercial bankers.
-Most recently, he has taken on the growing movement to have the Fed make use of its quantitative easing powers, not solely to combat recessions, but as a means for funding ambitious government projects that can bypass Congress's normal appropriations process.
+After joining the Cato Institute in 2014, Selgin became a leading critic of some of the Federal Reserve's post-Great Recession policies, including its decision to permanently switch to an ample reserves or "floor" operating system, and its decision to build a "real time" retail payments network to compete with one established by commercial bankers.
+Most recently, he has taken on the growing movement to have the Fed make use of its quantitative easing powers, not solely to combat recessions, but as a means for funding ambitious government projects that bypasses Congress's normal appropriations process.
+Selgin was also among the more prominent critics of the Fed's COVID-19 era "Main Street Lending Program," warning--correctly, as events proved--that it would prove a failure either because of low demand for its loans (if it excluded unsound borrowers) or (if it didn't) because it would incur substantial losses.
+In fact, the program proved a failure on both scores.